CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/06-enum.md

-Enumerated types give you the ability to define a set of values that will be stored in the column, without the overhead of setting up a separate lookup table.
+Enumerated types give you the ability to define an acceptable set of values that will be stored in the column, without the overhead of setting up a separate reference table.

 In our example, we've decided to use an enum type to denote how events are conducted.
-You can think of dropdown lists or anything
+You can think of dropdown lists, or anything with a "predefined" list of options, as good use cases for enums.

 ### Using the enum type

-The syntax for declaring enums is a little different, and consists of:
+The syntax for declaring enums is a little different, consisting of:

 1. The `CREATE TYPE` statement, and
 2. Specifying the name of the created enum type in the table definition